syncfusion-content/windowsforms-docs/WindowsForms/Splash-Panel/Getting-Started.md

 The `SplashPanel` control provides full support for the Windows Forms designer.

-Step 1.
-Drag-and-drop the SplashPanel control from the toolbox onto the form.
+**Step 1**: Drag-and-drop the SplashPanel control from the toolbox onto the form.

    ![Drag and drop the Splash panel from toolbox](Overview_images/splash_img5.jpeg)

-Step 2.
-Set the properties for the SplashPanel control and also drag and drop any child controls you want to add to the panel.
+**Step 2**: Set the properties for the SplashPanel control and also drag and drop any child controls you want to add to the panel.
 Set the TimerInterval property to specify the period of time, the SplashPanel needs to be visible.

-Step 3.
-Specify the startup location of the SplashPanel using the DesktopAlignment property.
+**Step 3**: Specify the startup location of the SplashPanel using the DesktopAlignment property.

-Step 4.
-Launch the SplashPanel control by calling the ShowSplash() method.
+**Step 4**: Launch the SplashPanel control by calling the ShowSplash() method.

-Step 5.
-You can cancel the SplashPanel by calling the HideSplash() method.
+**Step 5** You can cancel the SplashPanel by calling the HideSplash() method.

    ![Windows forms splashpanel showing in designer page](Overview_images/splash_img2.jpeg)